-The terms parent, guardian, and custodian are not further defined in law, but they are commonly understood.
-A parent is a child's biological or adoptive parent.55 A guardian is someone appointed by a court to have the care, custody, and control of the child, or to arrange for an appropriate placement for the child.
-A custodian is a person or agency with legal custody of a child.
+The terms parent and guardian are not further defined in law, but they are commonly understood.
+A parent is a child's biological or adoptive parent.
+A guardian is someone appointed by a court to have the care, custody, and control of the child, or to arrange for an appropriate placement for the child.
+A custodian is defined as is a person or agency with legal custody of a child.
+G.S.
+7B-101(8).